P-H-Phuc/pos/pos_tare/readme/DESCRIPTION.rst

 .. figure:: ../static/description/order.png

-All informations will be available on the ticket.
+All informations will be available on the receipt.

 .. figure:: ../static/description/pos_ticket.png